 It would be interesting to mention here that it was in 1952 that the first general election of India was held.
 And it is at that year Sombhu Mitra chose to produce a play which spoke against the majority: Dasha Chakra (1952 adaptation of Ibsen's Enemy of the People) performed by Bohurupee.
+Mitra was consequently alleged for a lack of belief in democracy.
 However, not only parliamentary democracy but; Mitra was equally apprehensive of Leftist socialist revolutions as the one that happened in Russia and also its effects on art.
 In one of his essays while speaking of the state of politics in the time of German playwright Bertolt Brecht he says-